nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 02 The UNIX Architecture and Command Usage.markdown

 ##

-03. **Multiprogramming** means ability to keep multiple programs in the system memory at the same time.
+03. **Multiprogramming**: Ability to keep multiple programs in the system memory at the same time.

-    **Multiuser** means ability to support multiple users at the same time and allowing them to use a single installation of an operating system simultaneously.
+    **Multiuser**: Ability to support multiple users at the same time and allowing them to use a single installation of an operating system simultaneously.

-    **Multitasking** means ability to execute multiple tasks concurrently and even switch between them.
+    **Multitasking**: Ability to execute multiple tasks concurrently and even switch between them.

 ##